Phenytoin: Skin

 Hypertrichosis, Stevens–Johnson syndrome, purple glove syndrome, rash, exfoliative dermatitis, itching, excessive hairiness, and coarsening of facial features can be seen in those taking phenytoin.

 Phenytoin therapy has been linked to the life-threatening skin reactions Stevens–Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN).
 These conditions are significantly more common in patients with a particular HLA-B allele, HLA-B*1502.
 This allele occurs almost exclusively in patients with ancestry across broad areas of Asia, including South Asian Indians.

 Phenytoin is primarily metabolized to its inactive form by the enzyme CYP2C9.
 Variations within the CYP2C9 gene that result in decreased enzymatic activity have been associated with increased phenytoin concentrations, as well as reports of drug toxicities due to these increased concentrations.
 The U.S. Food and Drug Administration (FDA) notes on the phenytoin drug label that since strong evidence exists linking HLA-B*1502 with the risk of developing SJS or TEN in patients taking carbamazepine, consideration should be given to avoiding phenytoin as an alternative to carbamazepine in patients carrying this allele.

 Immune system

 Phenytoin has been known to cause drug-induced lupus.

 Phenytoin is also associated with induction of reversible IgA deficiency.

 Psychological

 Phenytoin may increase risk of suicidal thoughts or behavior.
 People on phenytoin should be monitored for any changes in mood, the development or worsening depression, and/or any thoughts or behavior of suicide.
-Some case reports of acute phenytoin psychosis were already described.